 The FAFSA opens October 1st and is a free application to get money (grants, scholarships, and loans) to help pay for college.
-Contact Ms. Shrader or use the resources in your Google Classroom for more information.
+Contact Mr. Kaastra or use the resources in your Google Classroom for more information.

-Use the link below to start your FAFSA after October 1st, 2019.
+Use the link below to start your FAFSA after October 1st, 2021.
+You will be filling out the 2022-2023 FAFSA using your tax information from 2019.
 (State deadline is March 1st)

 For more information on state funded financial aid programs and the FAFSA, go to:

 Local Scholarships will be available in the Spring of 2022.

 CollegeBoard has created a fund with millions of dollars to assist students with scholarship money over the coming years.
 They truly are easy to do because it's all things you need to do anyways, such as college exploration, applying to college, and completing your FAFSA.
 Click here to learn more about these scholarships & how to apply.
 Mr. Kaastra can help you if needed!

 Junior year is a great time to check out colleges and look at scholarship information.
 Although people often tell juniors to apply for scholarships, only seniors can actually apply for scholarships for freshman year in college.